-Essay writing is one of the key skills used by critical social commentators.
-It is the medium that offers the opportunity to fully engage with and communicate your critical thinking on important social issues.
-Throughout history, skilled essay writers have been among the most important agents of social change as essays combine literary skills with analytic skills to produce written texts that can create sufficient social and political ruptures to enable progressive social change.
-For example, the essays of Gore Vidal have influenced the peace movement, James Baldwin's essays influenced the black civil right movement, the essays of Simone de Beauvoir influenced the women's movement and so on.
+Essay writing has been one of the key skills used by critical social commentators.
+It is the medium that offers you the opportunity to fully engage with and communicate your critical thinking on important social issues.
+Throughout history, skilled essay writers have been among the most important agents of social change as essays combine literary skills with research skills to produce written texts that can create sufficient social and political ruptures to enable progressive social change.
+For example, the essays of Gore Vidal influenced the peace movement, James Baldwin's essays influenced the black civil right movement, the essays of Simone de Beauvoir wrote influenced the women's movement and so on.
 So, be inspired by the prospect of writing an essay, don't be daunted by it.

-Once you become skilled at essay writing, it can become a means for you to find your 'academic voice' - a style of argument that both conforms to the conventions of academic practice but also has a unique quality that reflects your disposition, your life experiences, and your particular way of seeing the world.
-The convention that you will follow will be: to cite evidence to support your arguments; to provide citations and references to the literature from where that evidence comes; to structure your essay with an introduction, main text body and conclusion (no abstract required); and, to identify and defend against the counter arguments and counter claims that are made in relation to your own arguments and claims.
+Once you become skilled at essay writing it can become a means for you to find your 'academic voice' - a style of argument that both conforms to the conventions of academic practice but also has a unique quality that reflects your disposition, your life experiences, and your way of seeing the world.
+The convention that you will follow will be: to cite evidence to support your arguments; to provide citations and references to the literature from where that evidence comes; to structure your essay with an introduction, main text body and conclusion (no abstract required); and, to identify and defend against the counter arguments and counter claims that are made in relation to your arguments and claims

 Your voice comes through with the way you express your ideas.
-The more you stay away from citing long quotes, the less you paraphrase the work of others, and the less reliant you are on Generative AI technologies (e.g., ChatGPT) to write for you, the more space you will have to hone your skills and develop your own writing style and to find your voice.
-This task involves critically evaluating how psychological theories or practices are undergoing change as a result of the 'Indigenising the Curriculum' project.
-This involves considering both critical psychological perspectives and perspectives from the First Nations movement.
-You can choose to focus on indigenising the curriculum work either in Australia or at a more global level.
-But if you chose to focus on the curriculum work in Australia, you still need to connect to that global level.
+The more you stay away from citing long quotes, the less you paraphrase the work of others, and the less reliant you are on Al technologies like ChatGPT to write for you, the more space you will have to hone your skills and develop your own writing style.

+This assignment changes each term the unit is delivered and in this term your task for this assignment is to undertake a comprehensive examination of the concept of impairment and disability within the context of psychology's past treatment of disabled people.
+The task involves critically evaluating how psychological theories or practices in the past have reinforced and perpetuated disablism.
+This involves considering both critical social psychological perspectives and perspectives from the disability movement.